 Skip the store-bought jam that's full of excess calories and sugar and make a healthier version at home by mixing chia seeds with pureed berries.
 It's the perfect topping for whole-grain crackers and PB&J sammies.
 It even tastes great mixed into plain Greek yogurt.

 Make Them Into Pudding

 While many people think of chia as a topping, it can hold its own as a main dish, too.
 And not to mention, chia pudding is one of the tastiest ways to work this amazing superfood into your daily diet.
 The best part?
 It's so easy to make.
-Nearly all of these 45 Best-Ever Chia Pudding Recipes for Weight Loss require less than 10 minutes of prep time.
+Nearly all of these chia pudding recipes require less than 10 minutes of prep time.

 Add Them to Greek Yogurt